Indigenous principles for water quality

 Te Waihora Lake Ellesmere is a large coastal lake, approximately 30 km south of Christchurch, New Zealand.
 The lake is intermittently open to the sea and is highly regarded for its conservation and related values, some of which are of international significance.

 Lake Ellesmere Catchment is undergoing accelerated land use intensification, and the lake’s natural function as a nutrient sink within the catchment has led to issues with water quality.

 Waihora Ellesmere Trust was established in 2003 as a community group to advocate for improved management of the lake.
 In April 2007, a joint study of the cultural health of the lake was undertaken by Te Rūnanga o Ngāi Tahu and New Zealand’s National Institute of Water and Atmospheric Research (NIWA).

-Ngāi Tahu are working together to develop a cultural health tool specific to the lake, to gain a more accurate picture of the cultural health of
+NIWA and Ngāi Tahu are working together to develop a cultural health tool specific to the lake, to gain a more accurate picture of the cultural health of Te Waihora.

 These 3 case studies help to illustrate the linkages between Australian Indigenous cultural and spiritual values and water quality.